pmid/GetAndCleanData_Project/CodeBook.md

 domain | time or frequency(FFT)
-acceleration component | body (due to body motion) or gravity (due to gravitation) sensor | accelerator or gyroscope jerk ? | if "jerk" is present measurement is time rate of change of acceleration (acceleration of acceleration) otherwise it's simple acceleration magnitude ? | if "magnitude" is magnitude of the three-dimensional signal mean ? if "mean" the value is the mean ot the measurements stddev ? if "stddev" the value is the standard deviation ot the measurements
+acceleration component | body (due to body motion) or gravity (due to gravitation) sensor | accelerator or gyroscope
+Jerk ? | if "Jerk" is present measurement is time rate of change of acceleration (acceleration of acceleration) otherwise it's simple acceleration magnitude ? | if "magnitude" is magnitude of the three-dimensional signal mean ? if "mean" the value is the mean ot the measurements stddev ? if "stddev" the value is the standard deviation ot the measurements